Shadow Ops: Red Mercury: Plot

 The player takes the role of Captain Frank Hayden, an elite Delta Force operative and the former leader of Black Saber, the President's personal black bag unit.
 Hayden and his team are attempting to recover a briefcase nuclear bomb code named "Red Mercury" from terrorist mercenary Vladimir Styanovich, known by his Nom de guerre "Vlady the Vicious", who is operating out of a coastal Syrian town.
 The team's Black Hawk is shot down immediately upon insertion, and they fight their way through the streets in pursuit of Vlady.
 Hayden is too late to stop Vlady from escaping via helicopter, but manages to damage the helicopter's rotors with small arms fire.
 Vlady, escaping over the ocean, states he is nobody's martyr, and attempts to disarm the nuke and "re-evaluate".
-However, to his dismay, the bomb re-arms itself seconds later.
+To his dismay, the bomb rearms itself seconds later.
 Vlady leaves the bomb on the helicopter and leaps into the ocean in a futile attempt to escape the blast.
 The blast wave from the nuke kills Vlady and capsizes the U.S. aircraft carrier which had been Hayden's base of operations, as well as destroying the helicopter sent to extract Hayden's team, knocking them unconscious.

 The plot then moves to 72 hours earlier, with Hayden and his team on a mission in the Congo jungle to destroy a cache of Stinger missiles being used by local guerillas to shoot down American supply planes.
 After the successful completion of the mission, Hayden is picked up by Central Intelligence Agency agent Kate Daniels and Russian Foreign Intelligence Service agent Yuri Entropov, who recruit him for a mission.
-They have information that Vlady is prepared to purchase a Red Mercury bomb from a Russian research facility in Kazakhstan, and want Hayden to infiltrate the facility and eliminate Vlady and the Red Mercury bomb.
+They have information that Vlady has prepared to purchase a Red Mercury bomb from a Russian research facility in Kazakhstan, and want Hayden to infiltrate the facility and eliminate Vlady and the Red Mercury bomb.
 Yuri mentions he has an agent on the inside who has provided this information.
 Hayden HALO jumps into the area and sneaks into the facility, where he witnesses the deal between Vlady and the facility's chief scientist.
-He recognizes Vlady as Wesley Holden, a former member of Black Saber who lost an arm on a past mission and still holds a grudge against Hayden as a result.
+He recognizes Vlady as Wesley Holden, a former member of Black Saber who lost an arm on a past mission and holds a grudge against Hayden as a result.
 Instead of the agreed payment, Vlady kills the scientist and escapes with the bomb.
 Hayden is too late to stop him, and discovers that Yuri's inside agent is Galena, a Russian spy who has a tumultuous past romantic history with Hayden.